Solve the Secret of Station House No. 4

 What should I wear?

-Please wear comfortable clothes and shoes – high heels and flip flops are not recommended.
+Please wear comfortable clothes and closed-toe shoes – high heels and flip flops are not recommended.
 Costumes, however, are encouraged!

 Do you offer group or corporate bookings?